Roman Theatre at Volterra: The baths

-The Excavation
+Excavation

 In 1941, work began in the Vallebuona area to create a sports field, during which some Roman remains were unearthed.
 At the time, the Superintendency of Antiquities of Etruria did not have funds available for an excavation.
 In 1950, a plan was formed to excavate the area, with Enrico Fiumi in charge of the project.
 Fiumi was not an archaeologist by profession, but an economist who worked at the Psychiatric Hospital of Volterra.
 He was passionate about archaeology and local history, and in the late 1940s, he had been appointed honorary inspector of antiquities and fine arts in the city, as well as director of the Guarnacci Etruscan Museum.

 The director of the psychiatric hospital arranged for six patients and two assistant nurses to work with Fiumi at the dig.
 Later, six more patients were added to the team.
 The hospital had employed patients in work projects before, as a type of therapy—called ergoterapia, "ergotherapy"—to help patients recover.
 The Guarnacci Etruscan Museum provided insurance for the workers and paid them a modest salary for their work.

 In October 1952, Fiumi put up a plaque honouring the psychiatric hospital patients who helped in the work; in October 1993, the city put up an adjacent plaque honoring Fiumi (who had died in 1976).